Gangaikonda Cholapuram

-Gaṅgaikoṇḍa Chōḻapuram is a village located near to Jayankondam, Ariyalur district, Tamil Nadu, India.
-It became the capital of the Chola dynasty in c.
-1025 by Chola emperor Rajendra I, and served as the capital for around 250 years.
+Gaṅgaikoṇḍa Chōḻapuram is a village located near Jayankondam in Ariyalur district of Tamil Nadu, India.
+The Chola emperor Rajendra I established it as the capital of the Chola dynasty in c.
+1025, and it remained the capital for approximately 250 years.

-The town is about approximately 125 km northeast of Tiruchirapalli international airport.
-As of 2014, the ancient city exists as a heritage town in the Ariyalur district of Tamil Nadu, India.
-The great Arulmigu Peruvudaiyar Temple at this place is next only to the Arulmigu Peruvudaiyar Kovil at Thanjavur in its monumental nature and surpasses it in sculptural quality.
-It has been recognised as a World Heritage site by UNESCO.
+The village is situated approximately 125 km northeast of Tiruchirapalli International Airport.
+The ancient site is designated as a heritage town within the Ariyalur district.
+The Gangaikonda Cholapuram Temple is second in scale only to the Brihadisvara Temple (Peruvudaiyar Kovil) in Thanjavur, while featuring distinct architectural and sculptural details.
+It is designated as a UNESCO World Heritage Site.